In order of appearance.

 - Kindhearted Simpleton: Despite Bulma's Mom being ditsy, she is very polite.

-- Like Father, Like Daughter: His daughter, Bulma, inherited his love for inventing things and being a genius.
+- Like Parent, Like Child: Dr. Brief.
+His daughter, Bulma, inherited his love for inventing things and being a genius.

 - Mrs. Robinson: Bulma's mother has flirted with Yamcha, Goku, and Vegeta, who brush her off.
 This even provoked Bulma's jealousy at one point!